Our mission

 When you contact us we ask you many questions in order to verify whether or not you realize what will be involved with the adoption of a Golden Retriever in terms of time, energy and commitment.
 As wonderful as they are, Goldens are not for everyone.
 We want to make sure our dogs will have a home "for good'" We ask potential adopters to respond to a minimum of criteria.
 For example, we prefer our dogs to go to homes with a fenced in yard so that it will be a safe environment for it to run and play happily.
 If adopting one of our dogs interests you, contact one of our rescue members to give us your information and to set up an appointment to see what we might have available at that time.
 You can leave your name on our waiting list for any future rescue dogs that might be more suitable to your family situation.
 We are a non-profit organization, however, there are fees attach to adopting one of our rescue dogs.

+Those fees are due to the cost of vets bills.
+Except for humanitarian adoptions, we are asking for a donation of $750.00 per dog to cover all our costs (vaccine, castration, etc.).
+This amount may vary depending on the circumstances and needs of the dog.
 All of our dogs are neutered to prevent them from contributing to the already over-flowing pet population.
 Once the dog his new home we try keep track of it.
 We like to make sure that the dog is adapting well to his new environment and that the new owners are happy with him.
 We also provide assistance and counseling when asked needed.
 It is impossible for us to guarantee against any future problems.
 We do our best to ensure that these dogs are in the best possible health.
 We do not hide any potential problem and we try to educate and inform the prospective owner of the presence of any known health disorders.

 Adopting a dog is for the dog's life time.